 Lean Software Development

-Software is the heart and soul of a vast number of products and business processes; every year the ability to develop robust software systems quickly and reliably becomes more critical to the world economy.
-Yet all to often companies use software development processes that were born when systems were coded in assembly language and computer hardware was more expensive than programmers' salaries.
+The software is the heart and soul of a vast number of products and business processes; every year the ability to develop robust software systems quickly and reliably becomes more critical to the world economy.
+Yet all too often companies use software development processes that were born when systems were coded in assembly language and computer hardware was more expensive than programmers' salaries.

 Today we have pervasive internet, omnipresent social media, big data, and massively scalable hardware.
 These advances have flourished largely outside the realm of traditional software development practices, and they call into question the conventional wisdom of what it means to develop, scale, and maintain excellent software-intensive systems.

 It's time to re-think our approach to software development processes, our perception of the people who create software, and our governance systems.
-This two day workshop presents an alternate framework for thinking about developing software-intensive systems - one based on Lean principles and focused on innovation.
+This two-day workshop presents an alternative framework for thinking about developing software-intensive systems - one based on Lean principles and focused on innovation.